bleroni/myreads/README.md

 # MyReads Project

-This is the MyReads app that I have developed for the final assessment project for Udacity's React Fundamentals course.
+This is the MyReads React app that I have developed for the final assessment project for Udacity's React Fundamentals course.

 ## TL;DR